TufferDaze/RoR2_PoppyMod/README.md

 * Lemonlust for allowing me to reference their emote and grab code.

 ## Issues
-`Other bugs can be tossed over to the GitHub page up top^`
+`Other bugs or requests can be tossed over to the GitHub page up top^`
 * Standing still during Steadfast Presence looks jank.
 * Larger enemies may be clipped into terrain when using Heroic Charge.